 My book’s launch party felt a little like a wedding.
 Well, one where my five children had already been born, and were racing around jacked up on chocolate-dipped strawberries.
 The bash was in an old brownstone in Boston.
 I slipped into canary-yellow shoes more than a few inches beyond my comfort zone (my fear and secret thrill: I’ll never be able to chase the kids in these), and read a bit in front of friends who appreciated what it had taken to get there.

-In the past 10 years of my writing life, I’d gone from being a magazine journalist and mother of one to being a sometime-freelancer and mother of five writing freelance articles and bits of a novel in stolen moments.
-That evening of the launch party felt like a line of demarcation down my life: who I was before, who I’d become, who I was becoming.
+In the past 10 years of my writing life, I’d gone from being a magazine journalist and mother of one to a mother of five writing freelance articles and bits of a novel in stolen moments.
+That evening of the launch party felt like a line of demarcation: who I was before, who I’d become, who I was becoming.
 After a pretty intense diaper decade there was a sense of coming into alignment.
 The years of of being the crazywoman writing in the attic resulted in something I could hold in my hand, and share.

 The bigger trips shimmered on the calendar like tinsel and Easter grass.
 But to be honest, I dreaded them too.
 I imagined reading in a Chicago bookstore and receiving a call from a hospital back home.
 Or almost as bad, a simple text message that I’d failed to call in time before bed, and small people were sad.
 (Which happened.)
 Home no longer seemed like something that was functioning just fine, humming along the track back there.
 Home felt like something that needed to be in my back pocket, my tote bag, the train seat beside me.
 A New York event was more fun with my two oldest along; they were wide-eyed at the hotel mini-bar candy, the Empire State Building, Amtrak’s café.
 The highlight of a reading on the Cape was my dinner date afterward, my four-year-old son who was so giddy about the high patio over the dunes that he dropped the ketchup bottle down into them.
 Ooops.

 Here Mom, I can’t find the garbage.